 Speaking of Backpacks

 You will have many opportunities to snorkel, take advantage of them!
 Even if you aren't a great swimmer, do it - the wetsuit you'll wear provides excellent buoyancy - and the guides and panga drivers are always close by.
-The snorkeling in Galapagos is excellent!
-You'll swim with Sea Lions, Galapagos Penguins, and Whitetip Reef Sharks (don't worry!), and multitudes of fish, sea stars, rays, and more.
+The snorkeling in Galápagos is excellent!
+You'll swim with sea lions, Galápagos penguins, and Whitetip reef sharks (don't worry!), and multitudes of fish, sea stars, rays, and more.
 Truly a magical experience, and most any camera will do!
 There are essentially four choices for underwater shooting:

-- Use a housing for a higher-end P&S like a Canon G15 or Sony or other mirrorless.
+Use a housing for a higher-end P&S like a Canon G15 or Sony or other mirrorless.
 These housings can cost between $350 and $500.

-- Get or rent a full underwater housing for your DSLR system and wide-angle lens.
+Get or rent a full underwater housing for your DSLR system and wide-angle lens.

-Do not bring much cotton for wearing in Galapagos.
+Do not bring much cotton for wearing in Galápagos.
 Have quick-dry sport t-shirts and shorts, and maybe one pair of quick-dry longs ... you'll be glad you have them, the panga seats can be damp!
 Also, you can easily wash these items in your shower on board, and hang them out to dry.
 Footwear?
 You do NOT need hiking boots!
 Recommended: 1 pair of Merrill/Keen water shoes with closed toe area and heel strap, and a pair of Teva or similar sandals.
 That's really all you need, trust me.
 Bring a light rain jacket in case of foul weather.
 Add: bathing suit, hat, sunglasses, sunscreen, a fleece pullover for cool nights and you're done.

 This isn't a week lounging on the beach in the Caribbean!
 Expect to work hard, every day.
-If you're on our photographic workshop, you'll be up at roughly 6am and we're on the islands as soon as the park allows at sunrise.
+If you're on our photographic workshop, you'll be up before 6:00 AM and we're on the islands as soon as the park allows at sunrise.
 Trails on the islands are fairly gentle and most anyone can handle them - there are walking sticks on our boats for those that might want a little more stability.
 Still, you'll want to be ready for two on-shore excursions each day, where you'll walk for a couple to three hours - nothing overly difficult!
 And then there are the opportunities for snorkeling and sea kayaking - don't miss out on these chances!
 We always have some downtime in the afternoons, then it's off to another island excursion, followed by dinner and then critiques or instruction.

 The Food, and What About Sea Sickness?

 Food on board is first-rate!
 There's always a choice of meat, fish and plenty of veggies.
 It's important to ease into the new cuisine when you arrive in Ecuador - let your system adjust in small steps.
 On arrival in Guayaquil, try to eat "familiar" foods and get into local Ecuadorian specialties gently - you'll have a day or two before you set sail to adjust.
-Many who go to Galapagos have never been on a boat before, much less for 7 days and nights.... if you are prone to motion sickness, don't let this stop you from a trip of a lifetime.
+Many who go to Galápagos have never been on a boat before, much less for 7 days and nights.... if you are prone to motion sickness, don't let this stop you from a trip of a lifetime.
 The Transderm Scop patch is very effective, and I recommend talking to your doctor about it.
-On our yacht, we always inform you when we'll be navigating, so you can prepare - some folks like to take a Dramamine as well for the times the yacht is underway.
+On our yacht, we always inform you when we'll be navigating, so you can prepare - some folks like to take a Bonine as well for the times the yacht is underway.

-I hope this has been helpful, photographing in The Galapagos is truly a special thing to do!
+I hope this has been helpful, photographing in The Galápagos is truly a special thing to do!

-Enjoy (Galapagos) photography,
+Enjoy (Galápagos) photography,